 The principal risks are student recruitment and public perception.
 Outcomes for students have improved steadily and significantly.
 Satisfaction levels amongst students and their parents / carers continue to be exceptionally high.
 The positive Ofsted report (July 2019) continues to support our recruitment as confidence in the UTC provision is high in the local community.
-Numbers on roll (365 as of the 2021 October census, 386 as of the 2022 October census) show steady and sustained growth.
+Numbers on roll (365 as of the 2021 October census, 383 as of the 2022 October census, and 380 in October 2023) have shown steady and sustained growth.
 The college has doubled in size since 2018.
 Lincoln UTC was oversubscribed for September 2022 entry and for entry in 2023.
+The college already has a sizeable waiting list for September 2024.

 In common with all schools, colleges, and universities we are still facing additional risks due to the state of the economy and inflationary pressures, particularly in relation to energy costs.
-There continues to be uncertainty over how much additional funding may be made available to schools to cover increased operating costs and the recommended pay rises awarded to teaching staff.
+The college has invested in low-energy LED lighting and has reduced energy consumption significantly as a result.
+Plans are in place to install photovoltaic solar panels which will further reduce the college's energy costs and carbon emissions.